 As therapists we generally take a systemic or holistic approach and therefore recognise the significance of individual diversity and context, including familial, religious, and social backgrounds.
 However, while we have experience offering therapy to individuals from all walks of life and various social, economic and religious backgrounds, we do not believe that generic forms of counselling based on these factors are appropriate.
 We believe that each individual must determine and express for themselves what their belief structures and needs are and thus their ‘Frame of Reference’, so that their therapy can be tailored to their unique requirements and the Therapist can work within their ‘Frame of Referance’.
 We are all able to offer therapy with theological and philosophical content focussed on the client’s perceptions however, we do not offer ‘corrective’ or ‘curative’ therapies based on religious dogma.

 The length of time an individual might attend regular therapeutic sessions is dependant on many factors including the nature of the issues, the type and number of issues, the commitment and engagement of the client, the strength of the therapeutic relationship, the frequency of sessions, the client’s personal circumstances and more besides.
 However, a therapist will not enter into a therapeutic relationship with a client unless it will be beneficial to the client and nor will a therapist continue with therapy beyond the point that it is healthy or useful to the client.
 Length of therapy is a decision made by the client with some guidance from their therapist.
 Also, we do not believe in long term therapy without significant breaks.
 Therefore a client may be under the care of a therapist and see them periodically to allow them to assimilate change into their lives.
-A guide for the length of therapy will be given during the ‘free’ initial assessment, however, please note that this is only a guide with the dependencies as stated above.
+A guide for the length of therapy may, if requested, will be given during the initial appointment, however, please note that this is only a guide with the dependencies as stated above.

 A number of our Therapists have specific experience of working with children and adolescents in both their schools and their homes and therefore we are able to cater for younger clients.
 The work is different to adult therapy and requires specific training and experience.
 It is usual for therapy to be in the absence of parents as clients, even young clients, prefer an amount of privacy in order to express themselves.
 Parents can be present at the request of the client, however, this is unusual.
 Confidentiality is key to the therapist client relationship and therefore any disclosures to parents will first have to be agreed to by the client.
 Confidentiality is only limited by legal obligation where the therapist will be obliged to break confidentiality to the appropriate services.
 For details of which therapists have this type of training and experience please read the individual Therapist Profiles or Contact Us directly.